dsluo-archive/csx730-more-paging/README.md

 # csx730-more-paging Another Paging Activity

-**Paging** is a common memory management scheme that avoids external fragmentation by splitting physical memory into fixed-sized frames and logical memory into blocks of the same size called pages.
-In this activity, you will implement some functions for basic page-based address translation using a page table.
+Most modern systems support a large virtual address space (e.g., `1ul << 64`).
+In such an environment, the page table itself becomes excessively large.
+One way to deal with this scenario is to use a multi-level paging algorithm, sometimes referred to as **hierarchical paging**.

 ### Getting Started

 1. Form into **small groups of two or three** people.
 These instructions assume that at least one group member is logged into the Nike.

 1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `csx730-morepaging`:

    ```